Probabilistic Domain Adaptation for Biomedical Image Segmentation: Methods

 \section{Methods}

 We propose a new approach to domain adaptation for semantic segmentation.
-We first introduce the self-training methodology (first paragraph), review its application to domain adaptation (second paragraph), review probabilistic segmentation (third paragraph), and explain how we combine these elements for probabilistic domain adaptation (fourth paragraph).
-Exact definitions for all terms are given in App.~\ref{app_definitions}.
+We first introduce the self-training methodology, review its application to domain adaptation, review probabilistic segmentation, and explain how we combine these elements for probabilistic domain adaptation.
+Exact definitions for all terms are given in App. \ref{app_definitions}.

-\paragraph{Self-training for semi-supervised learning:} Self-training approaches train a model using the labeled samples to compute a supervised loss term $L_s$ and the unlabeled samples to compute an unsupervised loss term $L_u$.
+\textit{Self-training for semi-supervised learning}: Self-training approaches train a model using the labeled samples to compute the supervised loss term $L_s$ and the unlabeled samples to compute the unsupervised loss term $L_u$.
 The term $L_u$ is formulated based on a student-teacher set-up, which uses the teacher predictions as pseudo-labels.
 For the student the same model that is trained via $L_s$ is used, the teacher is derived from it (e.g. by weight sharing or EMA of the weights).
 To avoid over-fitting to the teacher predictions, the inputs to the student and teacher are transformed with different augmentations and the pseudo-labels are filtered and/or post-processed.
-Denoting the supervised inputs and labels as $x_s$ and $y_s$, the inputs without labels as $x_u$, the student and teacher model as $s$ and $t$, the augmentations for the student and teacher as $\tau_s$ and $\tau_t$, the function that filters the pseudo-labels as $f$ and the function that post-processes them as $p$, we can write the generation of pseudo-labels $\hat{y}_u$ and the combined loss $L$ as:
+Denoting the supervised inputs and labels as $x_s$ and $y_s$, the inputs without labels as $x_u$, the student and teacher model as $s$ and $t$, the augmentations for the student and teacher as $\tau_s$ and $\tau_t$, the function that filters the pseudo-labels as $f$, and the function that post-processes them as $p$, we can write the generation of pseudo-labels $\hat{y}_u$ and the combined loss $L$ as: